m-karthika14/agent-pay/README.md

   which is enabled per account after KYC / activation.
 Where it isn't available the flow falls back to an authenticated checkout — the order still completes, and the reason is shown in the activity feed.
-- `plan.md` is the frozen specification.
-Read it before any structural change.